fzingg/Intlekt-neo4-graphql-poc/README.md

 ## Running the IEML_TO_NEO4J script

-This script Parse a given IEML Ontology JSON file and feed the Neo4j DAB Nodes and RELATIONS accordingly:
+This script Parses a given IEML Ontology JSON file and feeds the Neo4j DB Nodes and RELATIONS accordingly:

 `python3 api/ieml_to_neo4j.py`